jsconf/2018.jsconf.eu/contents/copy/privacy-policy/privacy-policy.md

 The supervisory authority to which the complaint has been lodged shall inform the complainant of the status and results of the complaint, including the possibility of a judicial remedy according to Art.
 78 GDPR.

-In order to process your request (please mail: [datenschutz-de@sinnerschrader.com](mailto:datenschutz-ag@sinnerschrader.com)), we are obliged to check your identity carefully.
+In order to process your request (please mail: [hi@neighbourhood.ie](mailto:hi@neighbourhood.ie)), we are obliged to check your identity carefully.
 Please understand that we reserve the right - depending on the criticality of the data - to request further information or proof of identity.
 This serves in particular to protect your personal data from unauthorized access by third parties.
 We would like to point out that we reserve the right not to process requests that are received inappropriately frequently or without corresponding proof of identity.
 We will inform you of this in writing (via E-Mail).

 ## Children